vyigity/x-comment/README.md

 * allowInsert: Can be set as "true/false".
 It allows to show the form that enables inserting. (optional - Default:true)
 * allowReply: Can be set as "true/false".
 Ensures that comments can be answered or not. (optional - Default:true)
 * allowDelete: Can be set as "true/false".
 Ensures that comments can be deleted or not. (optional - Default:true)
 * onInserting: Can be set as a function that returns a jquery Deferred object.
-Is triggered when adding a new record.
+Is triggered when adding a new record.</br>
-    Parameters:
+    Parameters:</br>
-        instance: Instance of plugin.
-For example, it can be used to access the items or the plugin can be refreshed.
+        -instance: Instance of plugin.
+For example, it can be used to access the items or the plugin can be refreshed.</br>
-        value: Value that is typed by user.
+        -value: Value that is typed by user.
 * onReplied: Can be set as a function that returns a jquery Deferred object.
-Is triggered when replying to a comment.
+Is triggered when replying to a comment.</br>
-    Parameters:
+    Parameters:</br>
-        instance: Instance of plugin.
-For example, it can be used to access the items or the plugin can be refreshed.
+        -instance: Instance of plugin.
+For example, it can be used to access the items or the plugin can be refreshed.</br>
-        value: Value that is typed by user.
+        -value: Value that is typed by user.</br>
-        item: Comment that is answered to.
+        -item: Comment that is answered to.
 * onDeleting: Can be set as a function that returns a jquery Deferred object.
-Is triggered  when deleting a comment.
+Is triggered  when deleting a comment.</br>
-    Parameters:
+    Parameters:</br>
-        instance: Instance of plugin.
-For example, it can be used to access the items or the plugin can be refreshed.
+        -instance: Instance of plugin.
+For example, it can be used to access the items or the plugin can be refreshed.</br>
-        item: Comment about to be deleted.
+        -item: Comment about to be deleted.
 * onError: Is triggered on error that occurs in functions that return a jquery Deferred object.
-Deferred object must be used with reject function.
+Deferred object must be used with reject function.</br>
-    Parameters:
+    Parameters: </br>
-        data: The value sent through the reject function of the Deferred object.
+        -data: The value sent through the reject function of the Deferred object.
 * texts: Can be configured text in plugin.
 A javascript object. (optional)

 Configuration - texts (optional)